stacksgov/sips/sips/sip-027/sip-027-non-sequential-multisig-transactions.md

    `sighash` with the authorization type byte (0x04 or 0x05), the fee (as an 8-byte big-endian value), and the nonce (as an 8-byte big-endian value).

-For sequential hash modes `0x00`, `0x01`, `0x02`, and `0x03`:

-4. Calculate the ECDSA signature over the `presign-sighash` by treating this hash as the message digest.
-Note that the signature must be a `libsecp256k1` recoverable signature.
-5. Calculate the `postsign-sighash` over the resulting signature and public key by hashing the `presign-sighash` hash, the signing key's public key encoding byte, and the signature from step 4 to form the next `sighash`.
-Store the message signature and public key encoding byte as a signature auth field.
-6. Repeat steps 3-5 for each private key that must sign, using the new `sighash` from step 5.
+See SIP-005 for definitions of `sighash` and `presign-sighash`.

 For non-sequential hash modes `0x05` and `0x07`:

 4. Calculate the ECDSA signature over the `presign-sighash` by treating this hash as the message digest.
-Note that the signature must be a `libsecp256k1` recoverable signature.
+Note that the signature must be a `libsecp256k1` recoverable signature in VRS format.
 Store the message signature and public key encoding byte as a signature auth field.
 5. Repeat step 4 until the signer threshold is reached.

 The algorithms for clearing an authorization structure are as follows: